Electrical & Electronics — Belarus

 Technical Requirements

-- Electrical safety: Insulation resistance, voltage withstand test, leakage current, and grounding continuity tests shall be completed in accordance with relevant IEC/GOST standards.
-Industrial high-power and outdoor products require additional IP protection and high-low temperature cycle tests.
+Electrical Safety: Insulation resistance, voltage withstand test, leakage current and grounding continuity tests must be completed in accordance with relevant IEC/GOST standards.
+Industrial high-power products and outdoor products require additional IP protection and high-low temperature cycle tests.

-- Electromagnetic compatibility: Comply with requirements for radiated emission, conducted emission and various immunity.
+Electromagnetic Compatibility: Must meet the requirements of radiated emission, conducted emission and various immunity.
 The 2026 new regulation expands the EMC test frequency range, and adds SAR limit requirements for wireless products.

-- Documentation requirements: Complete Russian-language technical documents shall be provided, including technical passport, product manual, electrical schematic diagram, risk assessment report, authorization agreement, etc.
+Documentation Requirements: Complete Russian technical documents must be provided, including technical passport, product manual, electrical schematic diagram, risk assessment report, authorization agreement, etc.

-- Marking requirements: The EAC mark, manufacturer information, and information of the authorized representative within the EAEU must be clearly marked on the product body or packaging, in compliance with Russian marking specifications.
+Marking Requirements: The product body or packaging must clearly mark the EAC mark, manufacturer information, and information of the authorized representative within EAEU, complying with Russian marking specifications.

 Certification Process